RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

 The ``nonce`` is a user-supplied number that can be used to disambiguated deliberate repeated uses of the same question.
 You can use ``0`` if you never intend to ask the same question with the same settings twice.

+The ``timeout`` is the time in seconds the question will have after adding an answer before it is automatically finalized.
+It would typically be around ``1 days``.
+The contract sanity-checks set the maximum possible value at ``365 days``.

 Accepting an answer only if something has happened
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^